sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/04 - Goodbye Hat Kid/02 - Change of Plan.md

 ----

+*That same late afternoon...*

 "I-I'm just not sure there's a world where we can be happy together."

-"But Robin, wasn't it You that said, 'if you believe in something hard enough, nothing can-"
+"But Robin, wasn't it You that said, 'if you believe in something hard enough, nothing can get in our-"

 "*CUT!*"